yoshoku/autoreload_server/README.md

 ## Code of Conduct

-Everyone interacting in the AutoreloadWebServer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/yoshoku/autoreload_web_server/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the AutoreloadServer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/yoshoku/autoreload_server/blob/main/CODE_OF_CONDUCT.md).
+_OF_CONDUCT.md).